zsh-users/zsh-autosuggestions/INSTALL.md

     git clone https://github.com/zsh-users/zsh-autosuggestions ~/.zsh/zsh-autosuggestions
     ```

-2. Add the following to your `.zshrc`:
+2. Add the following to your `.zshrc`.
+Running this command on the terminal will add the source line to the end of your `.zshrc`:

     ```sh
-    source ~/.zsh/zsh-autosuggestions/zsh-autosuggestions.zsh
+    echo "source ~/.zsh/zsh-autosuggestions/zsh-autosuggestions.zsh" >> ${ZDOTDIR:-$HOME}/.zshrc
     ```

 3. Start a new terminal session.